Be strong and courageous. Do not be afraid of them, for the LORD your God goes with you; he will never leave you or forsake you. Deuteronomy 31:6

 When we are in a state of suffering, there are times when we may view our situation as hopeless and we become obsessed with our circumstances.
 Realistically, we must acknowledge that suffering does not feel good and it does have a crushing effect on our mental and emotional well-being.
 However, it is when our circumstances appear larger than life that God is waiting for our obedience and for us to completely trust in him.
 It is at the time when we are fearful, faithless, and forgetful that God is waiting to intervene if we only come to him in prayer.

-When we devote ourselves to rely on God through continuous prayer, we begin to flourish and experience a deeper relationship with Him by realizing that He is our source of strength.
+When we make the decision to completely rely on God our relationship grows and we gain confidence because we realize that He is the source of our strength.
 Our suffering is beneficial in that we can realize our weaknesses and limitations, which direct us to God; therefore, we grow spiritually by becoming fully dependent on His strength and power.

-Our relationship with God must be a dependent relationship; we must completely empty ourselves of the self-reliance that we possess when we are without difficulties.
+Our relationship with God must be a dependent relationship, no self-reliance allowed.
 It is the inner battle of trusting in ourselves versus trusting in God that leaves us with doubt and mistrust when the storms of life are upon us.

 In order for us to know what God is capable of, we must diligently study His Word-the Holy Bible and believe that if God promised it, then He will always fulfill His promises.
 Commit to memory the precious promises found in the Bible; read the many miracles and stories of deliverance, especially in the Old Testament.
 We serve a God who parted the Red Sea and enabled the people of Israel to walk across on dry land–there was no mud on their feet, and once they were safely on the other side, He destroyed their enemies.